A four-dimensional body of constant width: M is a body of constant width

-This exhaustive analysis shows that no point $P \in \partial\M \setminus \M_0$ can be equidistant from two distinct points $Q, R \in \M_0$.
+This analysis shows that no point $P \in \partial\M \setminus \M_0$ can be at unit distance from two distinct points $Q, R \in \M_0$.
 This proves the uniqueness property stated at the beginning of this subsection.
-With this now proven, we are ready to complete the proof of Theorem \ref{thm:main}.
+With this proven, we are ready to complete the proof of Theorem \ref{thm:main}.